siddhant-dev/vuex-auth-state/README.md

 And that it we have implemented Route guards and Store as well.
 I hope you enjoyed this article, please do let me know in the comments section your thoughts on this.

-You can find the entire repo in [Infy Github](https://github.com/siddhant-dev/vuex-auth-state).
+You can find the entire repo in Github
+{% github siddhant-dev/vuex-auth-state %}

 Happy Codding 👓